IELTS Cue Card # 169 - Describe a school where you studied

 Model Answer 1:

 If I remember correctly, around 12 hundred students used to attend this great secondary school when I was studying there.
 Anyway, what I really liked about my secondary school was that the teachers were really qualified and very helpful.
 The school management was very friendly also.
 The infrastructure was amazing, and we had our own badminton, basketball and football teams who played really well.
-Besides, there were extra classrooms for community tutoring groups which were accessible for all weak students.
+Besides, there were extra classrooms for community tutoring groups that were accessible for all weak students.
 Finally, I would never forget about the delicious and free bowl of porridge for breakfast which was provided in the mornings, alongside a range of other refreshments.
 However, I didn’t like the school uniform colour which every student needed to wear.

 Sample Answer 2: